Budgeted Indirect Adversarial Attack on Graph-Based Anomaly Detection in Sensor Networks: Performance evaluation

 \subsubsection{Nettack~\cite{zugner2018adversarial}}

 The original graph \( G = (V, \mathcal{E}) \) is transformed into an adversarial version \( G' = (V, \mathcal{E}') \) with a modified feature matrix \( X'^t \), such that a designated \textit{target node} \( u\) is misclassified by the GNN model.
 The attack introduces minimal yet effective perturbations by modifying a small subset of \textit{attacker nodes}.
-The attacker nodes are chosen based on how much each neighbour of the target node \( u \) influences its classification.
+The attacker nodes are chosen based on how much each neighbor of the target node \( u \) influences its classification.
 To do this, Nettack approximates the effect of modifying each candidate edge by computing the output logits using the second-order adjacency matrix and the node feature weights.
 For each candidate edge, it then calculates a score as the difference between the logits of the true class of the target node and the maximum logit of all incorrect classes.
 To ensure the true class does not affect the max operation, its logit is suppressed by subtracting a large constant.
 Edges that receive lower scores are those that reduce the model's confidence in the correct label, making them stronger candidates for attack.
-By ranking the neighbours with this score, nettack selects the top-B influencer nodes to manipulate during the attack.
+By ranking the neighbors with this score, Nettack selects the top-B influencer nodes to manipulate during the attack.

-Nettack consists of two types of modifications: (1) \textit{}{Feature Manipulation}, which alters the node feature matrix \( X^{t} \) to deceive the model’s decision process, and (2) \textit{Structural Modification}, which updates the edge set \( \mathcal{E} \) by adding or removing edges, thereby affecting the neighborhood context and information propagation around the target node.
-These changes are crafted to maintain stealth under a constrained perturbation budget while successfully altering the model’s prediction.
+Nettack performs two types of modifications: (1) \textit{}{Feature Manipulation}, which alters the node feature matrix \( X^{t} \) to deceive the model's decision process, and (2) \textit{Structural Modification}, which updates the edge set by adding or removing edges, thereby affecting the neighborhood context and information propagation around the target node.
 For a fair comparison with BETA which is a feature-based evasion attack, we implement a variant of Nettack that performs feature manipulation only, without altering the graph structure.